-PrEP is the new kid on the block when it comes to HIV prevention methods, and because it is new and unfamiliar it makes sense that you’d have a bunch of questions about how to really get the most out of it.
-Similar to a working-week morning routine (wake up, feed the dog, go for a run, shower/ shave, hop on the train, re-download Grindr), PrEP requires diligence.
+PrEP is the new kid on the block when it comes to HIV prevention methods, and because it is new and unfamiliar it makes sense that you’d have a bunch of questions about how PrEP works.
+Similar to a working-week morning routine (wake up, feed the dog, go for a run, shower/ shave, hop on the train, re-download Grindr), using PrEP effectively requires diligence.

 To start, you only get the full level of protection from HIV after taking the drug for a 7-day period and continuing to take the daily dose as prescribed, so committing to it is important.
 Protection from STIs however does not come as part of the package.

-So what’s the first step to preventing STIs?
+So what’s the first step to preventing STIs transmission?
 Making sure you don’t have an STI is the best way to ensure you’re not passing on an STI to someone else.
 How do you do that?
 Get tested.

 Add testing for STIs and HIV to your ‘to-do list’

 When Uncle Ben from Spiderman said ‘with great power comes great responsibility’ he probably wasn’t referring to getting laid.
 However the saying also applies to committing to your PrEP regimen and getting regular HIV and STI tests.
 This can be done either at your local GP, sexual health clinic or a community based testing service like a[TEST].
 You can find the closest site to you through our ‘find a test’ tool.

 So how regularly should I test?

 The frequency of your testing regimen depends on a number of different factors.
 If you are currently participating in the EPIC-NSW PrEP study, the intervals which you need to return for a full suite of HIV and STI tests should have been outlined to you by the health care professional during intake.
-Generally, testing every months is advisable if you’re on PrEP, regardless of how you are accessing it.
+Generally, testing every three months is advisable if you’re on PrEP, regardless of how you are accessing it.

-Reduce your risk even further and wear a condom
+Reduce your risk of STI transmission even further and wear a condom